-If you haven’t set up your developer environment, please do so before continuing with this section.
+If you haven’t done so already, set up your developer environment.

 where $NUMBER